Energinet-DataHub/opengeh-wholesale/source/contracts/market-participant-domain/actor-integration.md

 ## Example Result:

-History for metering point with id `3433d1d4-2fb8-440d-ba78-f3aa9a8b49e1`.
+History for actor with id `3433d1d4-2fb8-440d-ba78-f3aa9a8b49e1`.
 Since 1st of January 2019 it has the role "DDM".
 From 1st of September 2022 it has both the "DDM" and "MDR" role.

 ```json
 {